MLeidel/GptGUI/README.md

 **The buttons**:

-- Clear
-> Clears the query (top frame) and the response area (bottom frame).
-- Save
+- New
-> Save the response from Gpt, with the query, into your _save_ file that you set up in gptgui.ini.
-Also you can turn on _Auto Save_ in the options which automatically saves each query/response.
+> Begins a new conversation
 - View
-> Displays the _save_ file you set up in Options (gptgui.ini).
+> Displays the log file you set up in Options
 - Purge
-> Clears the contens of the _save_ file.
+> Clears the contens of the log file
 - Text
-> Opens the current response or selection in your text editor.
+> Opens the current response or selection in your text editor
 Set up the name of your text editor in the options.
 - Html
-> Opens the current response or selection in your default browser.
+> Opens the current response or selection in your default browser Converting Markdown to HTML
 - Options
-> launches the Options editor program.
+> launches the Options editor program
 - Close
 > Exit the program. _Ctrl-q_ exits the program quickly.